Pali Proper Names - D -

 - Dakkhinamalayajanapada.-The mountainous country in South Ceylon; difficult

-of access and providing only a hard living.
+of access und providing only a hard living.
 AA.i.52.

-- Dakkhinamūla.-A monastery, perhaps identical with the Dakkhinavihāra.
+- Dakkhinamūla.-A monastery, perhaps identical mit the Dakkhinavihāra.
 There

 Vohārika-Tissa erected a parasol over the Thūpa (Mhv.xxxvi.33).
 The Mahāvamsa